-- Delegates from congregations make the decisions for the UUA.
-Every year delegates convene to make decisions.
+- General Assembly is the annual meeting of our Unitarian Universalist Association.
+Delegates from congregations make the decisions for the UUA.
 Delegates decide what issues need attention and what UU’s think should be done.

 - Highlights include: Worship, Speakers, Service Projects, Banner Parade, Synergy Bridging Service, Public Witness, UUA Bookstore onsite, very active participation by Youth Caucus.
-Usually, about 4,000 UU’s attend GA.
-About half are delegates, from nearly 600 congregations.
+Usually, about 4,000 UU’s, from about 600 congregations, attend GA.
+About 2,000 attendees are delegates.

 Why should I go to GA?